Coach Patrick’s Comeback Report — 9:36 at 2017 Ironman® Mont Tremblant

 And I was smooth until I hit those hills in town…my legs did not want to climb!!!!
 As you can see from the chart my Heart Rate was spiking around mile 13 and it wasn’t very happy.

 Heading out on Lap Two it was gut check time.
 I was hurting, my stomach wasn’t feeling it and I was feeling sorry for myself.
-Time to put a package of Gatorlytes into a Coke and crush it.
+Time to put a and crush it.
 With my stomach settled, I got back to work.
 I felt smooth outbound and stronger on the way back.
 Even though I was slowing, you could see how my Heart Rate built through the climb/descent at mile 22.
 I wasn’t catching anyone but no one passed me in the last 10 miles!

 I was clearly at my limits as I got a cramp at Mile 23.5 of all places (highest heart rate all day), and had to walk a bit to get my breath back…but I kept going.
 One final push up the hill through Special Needs and then on to the finish!